Detailed content of our market study

 Favorite places to consume coffee Italy, ****, % Caffebenessere

-For most consumers, coffee is a recharge of mental strength and physical energy(***) to be shared with others.
+For most consumers, coffee is a recharge of mental strength and physical energy(***) to share with others.

 2.3 Geographical distribution of demand

 Regarding the geographic distribution of coffee consumption,it can be seen that the values are almost similar across the peninsula.
-The highest spending value is concentrated in theSouth (***) where consumption is around €**.* per month; this is followed by the Center, with a value of €**.** and, finally, the North of Italy, with a spending value of €**.**.
+The highest spending value is concentrated in theSouth (***) where consumption is around €**.* per month; this is followed by the Center, with a value of €**.** and, finally, Northern Italy, with a spending value of €**.**.

 Consumers' perceptions with respect to the efforts of companies active in coffee processing are interesting; it can be seen that **.*% of respondents believe that the priority of companies is to constantly innovate the product, always offering new things that are appealing to customers.
 For **.*%, on the other hand, companies work carefully in their relationship with consumers, trying to establish a strong and stable bond of trust.
 Undoubtedly, environmental issues are also central, so much so that ** percent of respondents say they believe that companies are committed to reducing environmental impact from the point of view of product packaging and production methods.